elehcimd/mltraq/mkdocs/benchmarks/speed.md

 You might want to log a set of images at every step to inspect visually how the quality of the model is progressing, the datasets used in cross-validation with different configurations and random seeds, forecasts and other metrics, and more.
 Generally, you can produce a large quantity of heterogeneous information while executing complex algorithms that include, but are not limited to, ML/AI model training.

-Most solutions have limited, primitive, and slow support for efficient serializing complex Python objects.
+Most solutions have limited, primitive, and slow support for complex Python objects.
 What if you could track anything as frequently as you want?

 !!!
 Success "Efficient tracking arbitrarily large, complex Python objects makes tracking more powerful."

 ## Tracking `float` values

-In this set of experiments, we evaluate the tracking performance on `float` values varying the number of `experiments, `runs`, and `values`.
+In this set of experiments, we evaluate the tracking performance on `float` values varying the number of`runs` and `values`.

 ### Experiment 1 (Initialization time): How long does tracking a single value take?